 Remove lids and metal rings and rinse.
 Do not break glass.
 Metal and plastic containers may be flattened.
 Place in recycling cart.
 Do not use plastic liner or plastic grocery bags in cart.
 All recyclables are to be placed together in the cart.

 The recycle cart needs to be placed properly at the curb in order for the automated truck to be able to pick up the cart.
 There are a few simple rules to follow:

-- Larger pieces of cardboard can be flattened.
-Please remember...
-All cardboard must be placed in the recycle cart in order for it to be picked up at the curb.
+Larger pieces of cardboard can be flattened.
+Please remember that all cardboard must be placed in the recycle cart in order for it to be picked up at the curb.

 Hard to Recycle Items